How old do you think this calculator is?

 - For addition and subtraction problems, the answer should be rounded to the same number of decimal places as the measurement with the least number of decimal places.

-Read the information and work the problems on the following web site:
+Read the information and work on the problems at the following web site:

 - What is the basic principle to use in working with addition and subtraction?